Hiking the Poon Hill Trek, in Nepal, was one of the most exhilarating experiences of my life.

 Day 2: from Tirkhedunga to Ghorepani

-The second day of the Poon Hill Circuit hike is spent climbing all the way to Ghorepani, going from an elevation of 1500 meters above sea level to one of almost 2900 meters above sea level.
+On the second day of the Poon Hill trek you will be climbing all the way to Ghorepani, going from an elevation of 1500 meters above sea level to one of almost 2900 meters above sea level.
 That should already explain a lot about the difficulty of the day.
 It takes about 7 hours to hike the entire way, including the breaks.

 Leaving bright and early from Tirkhedunga, the first 10 minutes of the hike are spent walking downhill.
 Then, past a bridge and having crossed the Bhurungdi Khola river, begins the climb uphill to the Magar village of Ulleri, where groups generally stop for a well deserved break.

 The next break is for lunch, and after that, it is once again uphill walking all the way to Ghorepani.

 Descriptions of the second day of the Poon Hill trek talk of around 3800 steps uphill.
 That is a massive underestimation: you will be climbing well over 5000.

 Finally, on day 2 of the Poon Hill trek, the views open up to reveal the peaks of the Annapurna South.
 The pastures and cultivated fields you have seen the day before soon give way to an incredibly thick forest of oaks and rhododendrons.